 in the case of an irrevocable trust, if any circumstances exist under which payment from the earnings or additions could be made to or for the benefit of the individual.

-(See SI 01120.201J. for additional income instructions.)
+(See SI 01120.201J for additional income instructions.)

 D. Policy--Treatment Of Trusts